MRU-CSIS-2503-202101-001/course-resources/otherdocs/test-a-retake-notes.md

 You'll have 50 minutes to write this new test.
 > _How did I get that number?
 The questions you're writing make up 60% of the original test's total marks, so I reckoned I'd give you about 60% of the original test's time as well._

 I'll mark this new test, bring in your marks from the other 5 questions on the original exam, and combine them to get a new score.
 You'll get 80% of your improvement (rounded up) added to your old score.

 That's probably confusing, so here's an example:

 > Let's say you got a 40% on the original exam.
 You rewrite the exam and when your new answers are scored, the result of your combined test is now a 75%.
 >
 > In this case, you've improved your score by 35% (75% - 40%).
 So you'll get 80% of that improvement added to your original score.
 80% of 35% is **28%**.
 >
 > So your final score for Topic Test A would be 40% (your original score) + 28% (80% of your improvement) = **68%**.
+>
+> If you're a big-picture sort of person, note that since this Topic Test is worth 10% of your final grade in the course, in the above example you've just improved your grade by 2.8% (10% of 28%).
+That's about one shift on the letter grade scale.
+Not too shabby.

 ## The Questions Being Revisited